We all love doing things that keep us content, busy and help us escape from stressful workdays.

 These hobbies are designed to suit the lifestyle of senior women who are retired, may work part-time or are simply looking for some new inspiration.

-It’s vital for seniors to feel empowered with old age.
+It’s vital for seniors to feel empowered with old age and for seniors helping seniors.

 Feeling motivated keeps us physically active and mentally healthy and what better way to do so than with some of the most enjoyable hobbies out there.